 What extra support do we provide at DHSG?

-At DHSG we can offer a range of support to meet individual needs and some examples are below:
+At DHSG we can offer a range of support to meet individual needs, the 4 broad areas of need include:

-These students are supported in various ways to meet their individual needs and to build confidence and resilience alongside the skills necessary to reduce their barriers to learning.
+At DHSG we use a person-centred approach to ensure we meet students’ individual needs.
+We strive to build confidence and resilience alongside developing the skills necessary to reduce barriers to learning.

 Why and How?